Richard Link: Personal history and education

-Compositions - Theatre
+Compositions – Theatre

 The majority of Link's compositions are musical theatre and choral works.
 He has also scored music for film, video, television, and dance.

 His musical theatre works include over 15 one- and two-act musicals, plus music for plays and incidental music.
 Musicals include Wrenched, Popsicle Puppets are Essential Too, A Little Princess, Alberto the Dancing Alligator, Dream World, The Painter's Dream, and Watch Me Shine.
-Three of his musicals were written for Children's Musical Theatre San Jose as part of their "Theater as Digital Activity (TADA)" program.
+Three of his musicals were written for Children's Musical Theater San Jose as part of their "Theater as Digital Activity (TADA)" program.

 Link has written an extensive body of choral music, both secular and sacred.
 Secular works include three choral works, Songs for Us, Woven Together, and Four Seasons, all for SATB mixed chorus.
 He's also written song cycles and art songs, mostly for one or two voices and piano, and has set three of Vikram Seth's poems to music.
 His sacred music compositions include anthems and liturgical music.

 Link has also crafted popular music.
 He teamed with Niall Vignoles, co-writing and playing on all songs on the full-length CD "Hard As Nails".

-Heels of Glory had a three week run at the Chelsea Theatre in London in June of 2016 and was chosen by Live Theatre UK as one of the top 10 new musicals in June 2016.
+Heels of Glory had a three-week run at the Chelsea Theatre in London in June 2016 and was chosen by Live Theatre UK as one of the top 10 new musicals in June 2016.

 Six Nights in Naples was performed at the London College of Music in November 2015 and at the Charing Cross Theatre in June 2016.

 Gideon’s Dream was performed at the Theater Nestroyhof Hamakan in Vienna in 2008 and at the San Francisco Jewish Community Center in 2006.